+'''

-borg [common options] benchmark crud [options] REPO PATH
+borg [common options] benchmark crud [options] REPOSITORY PATH

+'''

-REPO repo to use for benchmark (must exist)
+REPOSITORY repository to use for benchmark (must exist)

 PATH path were to create benchmark input data

 This command benchmarks borg CRUD (create, read, update, delete) operations.

 It creates input data below the given PATH and backups this data into the given REPO.
 The REPO must already exist (it could be a fresh empty repo or an existing repo, the command will create / read / update / delete some archives named borg-benchmark-crud there.